 Here’s what I propose:

-- No Read The Fucking Manual (RTFM) responses.
+- No Read The Fucking Manual (RTFM) responses from mods.
 Sure, your rule no. 23, section 11, para 4, sentence 6 clearly says that such and such things are not allowed, but come on, let’s get real — nobody memorizes all the rules of a forum before posting anything, and even if they do, they’re likely to forget over time.

 - Downvoting users should be visible.
 On SO itself, such people are called “downvote ninjas”; they come, downvote and disappear, leaving no explanation or trace.
 So, if I downvote something, my profile must be linked to it and clearly visible.